avnet-iotconnect/iotc-python-sdk/README.md

 - Brief: IOT Connect SDK: Software Development Kit 1.0
 - Modify: 15-April-2024

-This IoTConnect Python SDK package will show you how to install and run the firmware file.
+This IoTConnect Python SDK works on IoTConnect Message version 2.1, you can find more details on message version form [here](https://docs.iotconnect.io/iotconnect/sdk/message-protocol/device-message-2-1/).
+Below is step by step guid to help you install sdk and run sample.

 Getting started
 ------------